Next: , Previous: , Up: Configuración del sistema [Contents][Index]

 (use-service-modules desktop sddm xorg)

-(use-package-modules certs gnome)
+(use-package-modules gnome)

 (operating-system